Earthquake prediction

-Earthquake prediction is a branch of the science of geophysics, primarily seismology, concerned with the specification of the time, location, and magnitude of future earthquakes within stated limits, (Note: Kagan (1997b) says: "This definition has several defects which contribute to confusion and difficulty in prediction research."
+Earthquake prediction is an operational objective within the broader framework of earthquake forecasting, specifically representing a forecast where uncertainty and error margins are sufficiently minimized to allow decision makers to implement drastic or immediate public safety measures.
+It is traditionally defined as the specification of the time, location, and magnitude of future earthquakes within stated limits.
+(Note: Kagan (1997b) says: "This definition has several defects which contribute to confusion and difficulty in prediction research."
 In addition to specification of time, location, and magnitude, Allen suggested three other requirements: 4) indication of the author's confidence in the prediction, 5) the chance of an earthquake occurring anyway as a random event, and 6) publication in a form that gives failures the same visibility as successes.
-Kagan & Knopoff (1987) define prediction (in part) "to be a formal rule where by the available space-time-seismic moment manifold of earthquake occurrence is significantly contracted …") and particularly "the determination of parameters for the next strong earthquake to occur in a region".
-Earthquake prediction is sometimes distinguished from earthquake forecasting, which can be defined as the probabilistic assessment of general earthquake hazard, including the frequency and magnitude of damaging earthquakes in a given area over years or decades.
-(Note: ICEF (2011) distinguishes between predictions (as deterministic) and forecasts (as probabilistic).)
+Kagan & Knopoff (1987) define prediction (in part) "to be a formal rule where by the available space-time-seismic moment manifold of earthquake occurrence is significantly contracted …") While prediction has historically been treated as distinct from earthquake forecasting (the probabilistic assessment of general earthquake hazard over long time horizons), modern operational seismology increasingly views prediction as the deterministic limit of a probabilistic forecast, where localized probability rises high enough to justify short-term public alerts or evacuations.
+(Note: ICEF (2011) distinguishes between predictions (as deterministic alarms) and forecasts (as probabilistic assessments), noting that the former requires a high enough probability to warrant specific administrative responses.)

 Prediction can be further distinguished from earthquake warning systems, which, upon detection of an earthquake, provide a real-time warning of seconds to neighboring regions that might be affected.

 In the 1970s, most scientists were optimistic that a practical method for predicting earthquakes would soon be found, but by the 1990s continuing failure led many to question whether it was even possible.
 Demonstrably successful predictions of large earthquakes have not occurred, and the few claims of success are controversial.
 For example, the most famous claim of a successful prediction is that alleged for the 1975 Haicheng earthquake.
 A later study said that there was no valid short-term prediction.
 Extensive searches have reported many possible earthquake precursors, but, so far, such precursors have not been reliably identified across significant spatial and temporal scales.
 While part of the scientific community hold that, taking into account non-seismic precursors and given enough resources to study them extensively, prediction might be possible, most scientists are pessimistic and some maintain that earthquake prediction is inherently impossible.